 In November 2019, the Company entered into a loan and security agreement with Pacific Western Bank ("PacWest"), as amended (the "Loan Agreement"), pursuant to which the Company borrowed \$10.0 million under a term loan and has the ability to request one or more additional term loans in an aggregate principal amount of \$10.0 million prior to December 31, 2022.
 Interest on amounts outstanding under the Loan Agreement accrue at a variable annual rate equal to the greater of (i) the prime rate plus 0.25% or (ii) 4.75%.
-As of June 30, 2022 the interest rate on the term loan is 5.0%.
+As of September 30, 2022 the interest rate on the term loan is 6.5%.
 The Company is required to make interest-only payments on any outstanding balances through December 31, 2022.
 Subsequent to the interest-only period, the Company will be required to make equal monthly payments of principal plus interest until the term loan matures on June 30, 2024.
 In addition, under the Loan Agreement, the Company paid a one-time success fee of \$0.8 million to PacWest in October 2021 upon the closing of the IPO.
-The Company is also obligated to pay PacWest a fee of 1.0% of the aggregate principal amounts then outstanding if any term loans are repaid prior to September 17, 2022.